GZHU-DVL/CLIPVQA/README.md

 ```

 # Acknowledgements
-Parts of the codes are borrowed from [mmaction2](https://github.com/open-mmlab/mmaction2), [Swin](https://github.com/microsoft/Swin-Transformer) and [CLIP](https://github.com/openai/CLIP).
+Parts of the codes are borrowed from [X-CLIP](https://github.com/microsoft/VideoX/blob/master/X-CLIP), [CLIP](https://github.com/openai/CLIP).
 Sincere thanks to their wonderful works.